rhaiscript/book/src/language/statements.md

 let a = foo(42);        // normal function call statement
 foo < 42;               // normal expression as statement

-let a = { 40 + 2 };     // 'a' is set to the value of the statement block, which is the value of the last statement
+let a = { 40 + 2 };     // 'a' is set to the value of the statements block, which is the value of the last statement
 //              ^ the last statement does not require a terminating semicolon (but also works with it)
 //                ^ semicolon required here to terminate the 'let' statement
 //                  it is a syntax error without it, even though it ends with '}'